-- If any dispute arises between the Contracting Parties relating to the interpretation or application of this Agreement, the Contracting Parties shall in the first place endeavour to settle it by negotiation. - 2.
+- If any dispute arises between the Contracting Parties relating to the interpretation or application of this Agreement, the Contracting Parties shall in the first place endeavor to settle it by negotiation. - 2.
 If the Contracting Parties fail to reach a settlement by negotiation, they may agree to refer the dispute for decision to some person or body; if they do not so agree, the dispute shall, at the request of either Contracting Party be submitted for decision to a tribunal of (3) three arbitrators, one to be nominated by each Contracting Party and the third to be appointed by the two so nominated.
 Each of the Contracting Parties shall nominate an arbitrator within a period of (60) sixty days from the date of receipt by either Contracting Party from the other of a notice through diplomatic channels requesting arbitration of the dispute by such a tribunal, and the third arbitrator shall be appointed within a further period of (60) sixty days.
 If either of the Contracting Parties fails to nominate an arbitrator within the period specified, or if the third arbitrator is not appointed within the period specified, the President of the Council of the International Civil Aviation Organization may, at the request of either Contracting Party, appoint an arbitrator or arbitrators as the case requires.
-In such case, the third arbitrator shall be a national of a third State and shall act as President of the arbitral tribunal.

-- The cost of the arbitration tribunal and any other costs shall be borne in equal parts by the Contracting Parties. - The Contracting Parties shall comply with any decision given under paragraph (2) of this Article.
+In such case, the third arbitrator shall be a national of a third State and shall act as President of the arbitral tribunal. - The Contracting Parties shall comply with any stipulation, provisional ruling or final decision of the tribunal. - 4.
+The cost of the arbitration tribunal and any other costs shall be borne in equal parts by the Contracting Parties. - 5.
+If and as long as either Contracting Party fails to comply with any decision given under paragraph 2 of this article the other contracting party may limit, withhold or revoke any right or privileges which it has granted by virtue of this agreement to the Contracting Party in default or to the designated airline in default

-Amendments
+Amendments OF AGREEMENT